Challenger Baseball 2014

 In the past some parents have mentioned that their child does not need a new shirt, because the old one still fits.
 I have added a line for that request to the form, to help cut our uniform costs, but please be sure to have your child try on the old shirt before you check that option.
 I know that my son is growing into my clothes, and the shirt that was fine last year may not fit now.

 Challenger also needs volunteers to help with activities, uniform distribution, fund raising, and coaching – everyone is welcome to help.
-This will be especially true this year, since our long time Juniors pitcher Jim Heiss has “retired” with the birth of his second child.
 There are always things that you can do to help run our league, and new volunteers (especially those with special needs experience) are always welcome.
-If you are interested please inform Stan Jaskiewicz at firstname.lastname@example.org or by phone at 215-241-8866 now, and download and return the league’s security clearance form.
-You can complete this form online, and print it out; Little League rules require that I submit a new form this year for each coach or person in direct contact with our players, even returning coaches.
+If you are interested please inform Stan Jaskiewicz at email@example.com or by phone at 215-241-8866 now, and download and return the league’s security clearance form.
+Note that you can complete this form online, and print it out; Little League rules require that I submit a new form this year for each coach or person in direct contact with our players, even returning coaches.

 If you feel that your child in Juniors is ready to move up to the Seniors division, please contact me or one of the other coaches, so that we may place him or her on the appropriate team.
 In addition, we are always open to ideas about how to improve the league or change our procedures; just send them to me or one of the other coaches.